FBorowiec/dotfiles/README.md

 #### Dependencies

-All dependecies are managed by Ansible.
+All dependencies are managed by [Ansible](https://www.github.com/FBorowiec/ansible).

 For Bazel projects you will need to run the `bazel_compilation_db.sh` first.
 This will let you use the command `bazel-compdb` to generate a `compile_commands.json`.